 5. THE WOLF OF WALL STREET (2013)

 Just behind Deadpool in the comedy of the decade battle was Martin Scorsese’s scorching ode to eighties excess, the true story of dodgy Wall Street stockbroker Jordan Belfort, The Wolf of Wall Street.
-A sweary, drug-fuelled, sex romp of a comedy-drama, you wonder how much of what is seen on screen actually happened in real life.
-Whatever the truth of it all, it makes for an amazing watch.
+A sweary, drug-fuelled, sex romp of a comedy-drama, you wonder how much of what is seen on screen actually happened in real life and how much was exaggerated in order to tell Belfort's story in an entertaining way.
+Whatever the truth of it all, it makes for an amazing watch and a stunning performance by Leonardo Di Caprio in the title role.
 The Academy were unimpressed by all the debauchery though and Scorsese’s movie missed out on all of the Oscars it was nominated for.

 4. NIGHTCRAWLER (2014)